 I love all kinds of stone fruits but two of my favorites are peaches and cherries.
 They are so pretty and super delicious.
 They are very versatile.
 You can eat them alone, with desserts, and even in savory dishes.

 This time, I broiled some peaches for 6-8 minutes until they got soft and juicy inside.
 See the full Broiled Peaches recipe.
-Some similar recipes call for brown sugar to give the caramelized color, but instead I just used the sugar that comes from the Spiced Sour Cherry Spread.
-The spread doesn’t just give the caramelized color but it also gives some extra flavors.
+Some similar recipes call for brown sugar to give the caramelized color, but instead I just used the sugar that comes from the Cherry Chai Jam.
+The jam doesn’t just give the caramelized color but it also gives some extra flavors.

-If you have a sweet tooth and are curious about the ice cream mixture, use the leftover Spiced Cherry spread from the broiled peaches by checking out this fast, decadent and gourmet ice cream recipe “Chocolate Cherry Ice Cream”.
+If you have a sweet tooth and are curious about the ice cream mixture, use the leftover Cherry Chai Jam from the broiled peaches by checking out this fast, decadent and gourmet ice cream recipe “Chocolate Cherry Ice Cream”.

 Stone Fruits in season now (summer) are Peaches, Cherries, Mangos, Apricots, Nectarines, and Plums

 A little about these stone fruits called Cherries & Peaches: